grinnell-cs/csc151-images/_eboards/eboard37-3.md

 ### Binary Search

-What exactly does 'less-equal?' check?
+What exactly does `less-equal?` check?

 > It depends on what kinds of values we're storing and what order they've been stored.
 It hould correspond to the order they've been stored.